-In the 2014 thriller, Gone Girl, a couple’s seemingly perfect marriage falls apart after the wife goes missing one day and the husband becomes the prime suspect.
-As things unravel, the one lesson that the viewer learns from the many twists and turns shown in the film is how manipulation in relationships works – a critical aspect that makes or breaks a partnership.
+In the 2014 thriller Gone Girl, a seemingly perfect marriage falls apart after the wife goes missing and the husband becomes the prime suspect in her disappearance.
+As things unravel, viewers get a ringside view of how manipulation in relationships works – a critical aspect that can make or break a romantic partnership.

-Manipulation in relationships comes with many faces, and some of them are so subtle, you’d probably laugh if someone told you that you were being manipulated.
-But remember, one of the hallmarks of master manipulators is that you never see them coming.
-In this piece, we talk about how to recognize the signs of manipulation in your relationship, with the help of counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades.
+Manipulative behaviors come in many forms – some so subtle you’d probably be surprised if someone calls them out.
+In fact, one of the hallmarks of master manipulators is that you never see them coming.
+So, how can we recognize manipulation tactics in relationships?
+To get some answers, we got in touch with counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades.

 What Is Manipulative Behavior In A Relationship?